awlondon/d9l294il0oqy-dqr3/docs/tech/member_seat_ordering_app_ux_spec.md

 **Purpose:** Confirm where the user is and whether they have a valid session.

 **Elements:**
-- Logo (small): Co.work.PLAY Café.
+- Logo (small): Co.work.PLAY Cafe.
-- Title: “Welcome to Co.work.PLAY Café”.
+- Title: “Welcome to Co.work.PLAY Cafe”.
 - Subtitle (dynamic by URL): “You’re at seat A-12.”
 - Message when seat code is present: “We’ll use this seat to bring your orders to you.”